Hollywood Wives: The New Generation: Plot

 The film focuses on a group of three Hollywood wives and their complicated lives.
 Lissa Roman is a very successful actress and musician busy promoting her latest blockbuster movie.
 She is fed up with her younger husband, Gregg Lynch, who seems to be interested only in her money and luxurious life style.
 Her two best friends include Taylor Singer and Kyndra Rossiter.
-Taylor is the wife of the well known director Larry Singer.
+Taylor is married to well known director Larry Singer.
 Frustrated that she is unable to have her big break, she has an affair with the much younger writer Oliver Rock.
 Lissa's other friend Kyndra is meanwhile enjoying a career as a soul singer, often described as a selfish diva.
 This has negative impact on the relationship with her daughter Saffron, an aspiring fashion designer and best friend of Nikki Roman, Lissa's daughter.

 When assigned to private investigator Michael Scorsinni, Lissa finds out that her husband is cheating on her.
 When she arrives home and refuses to talk to him, he becomes angry, beating her up and raping her.
 After throwing him out of the house the next morning, she attends a dinner party of Nikki, who will marry Evan Richter in a month.
 She is glad to marry him, but she also has a secret crush on his brother Brian.
 She later kisses him at a night club, but immediately regrets the decision.
 Meanwhile, Lissa is bothered there by a man and eventually has to be escorted home by Michael.
 Gregg spots them walking together and suspects the worst.
 Later that night, Lissa notices that Gregg is spreading false rumours about her on national television.